 Did you know that Aldi only offers a selection of 900 core products?
 Since they don’t have national brands, they have less to warehouse and display in the store.
 This means having smaller stores compared to most other grocery retailers, and in return, smaller rent prices!
-Make sure you buy these 5 items next time you’re at Aldi.

 They take less time restocking shelves

 Aldi’s design was specifically made for minimal stocking and upkeep.
 Other stores may have beautiful displays, but employees have to constantly restock them.
 At Aldi, products are inside boxes or simply stacked on each other, making it much easier for employees to restock.